Boyertown, Pennsylvania: History

 A post office called Boyertown has been in operation since 1828.
 The community was named for its founders, brothers Henry and Daniel Boyer.

 In 1908, Boyertown was the site of the Rhoads Opera House fire.

 Geography

 Boyertown is located along the southeastern border of Berks County.
 It is bordered on the north, west, and south by Colebrookdale Township, and to the southeast by Douglass Township in Montgomery County.

-Boyertown is included in the Reading metropolitan statistical area, which is part the Philadelphia-Reading-Camden combined statistical area.
+Boyertown is included in the Reading metropolitan statistical area, which is part of the Philadelphia-Reading-Camden combined statistical area.

 According to the U.S. Census Bureau, Boyertown has a total area of 2.0 km2, all land.
 It has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 30.0 °F in January to 74.7 °F in July.
 The hardiness zone is 6b.